gustafnk/microservice-websites/index.md

 The `async` and `defer` attributes are relatively well supported by the browsers.
 For more details, see [Deep dive into the murky waters of script loading](http://www.html5rocks.com/en/tutorials/speed/script-loading/).

+Again, note that we in general want to separate between content and style/script fragments, in order to avoid duplicate link/script tags.

 <a name="local-scripts-and-stylesheets-summary"></a>

 #### [Summary](#local-scripts-and-stylesheets-summary)